vnguyenbfb/vnguyenbfb.github.io/_posts/2017-05-30-Immigrants to Canada.md

 ```
 <img src="/assets/images/P7_3.png">

 Following up with the the above "By continent" graph, the "By region" graph zooms into which regions of each continent the flows are happening.
-It is worth noticing that the significant flow of outbound immigration flow from Asia is mainly occuring in South Asia and Eastern Asia.
+It is worth noticing that the significant flows of outbound immigration from Asia are mainly occuring in South Asia and Eastern Asia.
 The rest of the regions in the chart show constant flows over time.

 #### *2.3.
 By Country*
 ```